Relative Facts of Relational Quantum Mechanics are Incompatible with Quantum Mechanics: Proof of GHZ Contradiction

 The combination of all four equations leads to

-This means that there is no set of real solutions $\{\mathcal A_m\}$ for which a set of real solutions $\{\mathcal B_m\}$ exists, and the converse.
-Summarizing: \begin{itemize} \item the two sets of assumed relative facts, $\{\mathcal A_m\}$ for $A$ and $\{\mathcal B_m\}$ for $B$, cannot \textit{coexist}; if we assume that relative facts for $B$ exist (or are stable), then the relative facts for $A$ cannot exist. \item Conversely, if we assume that the relative facts $\{\mathcal A_m\}$ were realised with respect to the observer $A$, then the future relative facts $\{\mathcal B_m\}$ for $B$ cannot come into existence, or if they do, they cannot follow the deterministic relations predicted by quantum mechanics, e.g. $\mathcal A_1\mathcal A_2=-\mathcal B_3$. \end{itemize} We conclude that the relative facts asserted by RQM are either a void concept, or form a direct contradiction with quantum mechanical predictions.
-Relational Quantum Mechanics is not just an interpretation - it is a different and incompatible theory.
+This means that there is no set of real solutions $\{\mathcal A_m\}$ for which a set of real solutions $\{\mathcal B_m\}$ exists, and its converse.
+The logical possibilities are: \begin{itemize} \item If we allow that the relative facts $\{\mathcal A_m\}$ are realized by the observer A, then Bob’s measurements cannot produce the relative facts $\{\mathcal B_m\}$ satisfying the constraints [\ref{constraints}] imposed by quantum mechanics. \item If we assume, on the other hand, that B’s measurements produce relative facts $\{\mathcal B_m\}$, then the relative facts $\{\mathcal A_m\}$ do not exist, and in fact never existed.
+For if they had, then B could not have realized the required $\{\mathcal B_m\}$. \end{itemize}

+In either case, relative facts predicted by RQM lead to contradictions with the predictions of quantum mechanics based on GHZ correlations.
+Therefore, the concept of relative facts cannot be accommodated within quantum mechanics without rendering it internally inconsistent; Relational Quantum Mechanics is incompatible with quantum mechanics.
+Since the GHZ correlations follow from the Born rule, Relational Quantum Mechanics, according to our {\em criterion}, cannot be considered an interpretation of quantum mechanics.

+If one additionally invokes the cross-perspective links postulate, then results $\mathcal A_i$ are effectively assumed to exist, and are merely unknown to Bob (see Appendix B), and thus we have a contradiction without invoking our technical criterion from Sec.
+3, which is not a part of RQM.
+Therefore in such a case the contradiction found by us is an internal contradiction within RQM (augmented with cross-perspective links postulate).